wh-alice/mig_visualstudio/vs/extensibility/how-to--use-asyncpackage-to-load-vspackages-in-the-background.md

 ---
-title: "How to: Use AsyncPackage to Load VSPackages in the Background" ms.custom: "" ms.date: "10/19/2016" ms.reviewer: ""
+title: "How to: Use AsyncPackage to Load VSPackages in the Background | hehe" ms.custom: "" ms.date: "10/19/2016" ms.reviewer: ""